Sore Feet Are No Vacation!

 Foot Care Away from Home

-Today we’d like to discuss why traveling can be hard on your feet and offer a few precautions you should take to prevent podiatric problems while you are travelling.
+Today we’d like to discuss why traveling can be hard on your feet and offer a few precautions you should take to prevent podiatric problems while you are traveling.
 Of course, should you develop issues with your feet or ankles, please contact TC Foot and Ankle Clinic at our office in Golden Valley or Woodbury, MN to schedule an appointment!

 1) Examine Your Feet and Pack Essentials

-We abuse our feet every day, but especially while travelling.
+We abuse our feet every day, but especially while traveling.
 Rushing from here to there means little issues can morph into big ones if we ignore them.
 Pay particular attention to your feet and ankles when you’re on the road, beginning by looking them over each day for scrapes, cuts, rashes, sores, discolored or loosened toenails and swelling.

 Packing foot care essentials will enable you to address these issues as they occur.
 Fill a small travel case with bandages, antibiotic cream, nail clippers, tweezers, an emery board and moleskin.
 These will feel like luxuries when you need them.

 2) Choose the Right Shoes

 While it might seem like a no-brainer, wearing the right kind of shoes for the environment goes a long way in protecting your feet.
 Flipflops are fine for relaxing at the beach or around the pool, but are not a great choice when hiking and vice versa.
 The wrong shoes can lead to injuries such as a stone bruise, heel or toe fracture, plantar fasciitis flare-ups, or even an ankle sprain.

 Even when vacationing in a tropical area, be sure to pack a pair of shoes with closed toes and heels and arch supports.
 If you expect to be walking or standing a lot, you’ll want footwear with great arch and ankle support.
 Have new shoes professionally fitted and break them in before you go.